You are going to sign out in

 As I am always tweaking curriculum to bring the best possible learning experience to class, a complete list of novels and texts are TBD and will be communicated during the summer.

-Students can expect to read novels such as The Night Divided (East Germany, WW 2), The House on Mango Street (Mexican American), The Book Thief (World War 2), Night (WW 2), I Am Malala: The Girl Who Stood Up for Education and Was Shot by the Taliban, Thembe’s Cloth (South Africa), short stories, and the Bible.
+Students can expect to read novels such as The House on Mango Street, Night (WW 2), Julius Caesar, Cry the Beloved Country, short stories, and the Bible.

 Our writing curriculum builds on the previous year’s curriculum with the goals of proficiency in writing literary analysis, multi-paragraph essays, persuasive writing, and university-ready writing.